Pnwankwo2/chest_xray_classification/README.md

 Just two cows within the dataset demonstrated the highest milk production of 40.37 kg, representing outliers at the upper end of the distribution.

-Roughly 25% of the cows (4,981) produced less than 13.07 kilograms of milk.
+25% of the cows (4,981) produced less than 13.07 kilograms of milk.

-Half of the cows (10,000) produced less than 15.60 kilograms of milk, while the other half (10,000) produced more.
+50% of the cows (10,000) produced less than 15.60 kilograms of milk, while the other 50% (10,000) produced more.

-Seventy-five percent of the cows (14,992) produced under 18.50 kilograms of milk.
+75% of the cows (14,992) produced under 18.50 kilograms of milk.

 Approximately 68.9% (13,753 cows) fell within one standard deviation of the mean milk yield.

-Around 95.5% (19,067 cows) fell within two standard deviations of the mean milk yield.
+Approximately 95.5% (19,067 cows) fell within two standard deviations of the mean milk yield.

-A total of 99.53% (19,865 cows) fell within three standard deviations of the mean milk yield.
+Approximately 9.53% (19,865 cows) fell within three standard deviations of the mean milk yield.

 Based on these observations, it can be inferred that a substantial portion of the cows in the dataset exhibit an average milk yield ranging between 15 and 20 kilograms over the three milk records.